sypht-team/sypht-python-client/README.md

 # Sypht Python Client

-This repository is a Python reference client implementation for working with the Sypht API at https://api.sypht.com.
+This repository is a Python 3+ reference client implementation for the Sypht API at https://api.sypht.com.

 ## About Sypht

-[Sypht](https://sypht.com) is a SaaS [API]((https://docs.sypht.com/)) which extracts key fields from documents.
+[Sypht](https://sypht.com) is a SaaS [API](<(https://docs.sypht.com/)>) which extracts key fields from documents and images.

 For example, you can upload an image or pdf of a bill or invoice and extract the amount due, due date, invoice number and biller information.

+For an up-to-date list of supported extraction types, see the [Marketplace](https://app.sypht.com/marketplace).

 ## Getting started